Ksloveyuan/HtmlToWord/README.md

 # How to build

-First, use nuget to install all neeed package.
+First, use nuget to install all dependent packages.

 Second, build HtmlToWord.ConsoleHost.